-- You will be invited to attend our Sixth Form Introduction Evening in the autumn term. - Upon application please also complete a registration form and pay the £100 registration fee - available on our website at: www.luckleyhouseschool.org/registration-form. - You will be asked to complete a Sixth Form planning sheet with details of subject choices and scholarship applications (Academic, Sport, Art, Drama and Music).
-Please note that if you apply after November then you will not be considered for any scholarship. - A reference request will be sent to your current school, which will include confirmation of your predicted GCSE grades. - You will be invited to attend an interview with the Head of Sixth Form to discuss your options. - You will be invited to attend a Taster Day, taking part in lessons on your chosen subjects. . - You will receive a letter of conditional offer if a place is available subject to references.
+- You will be invited to attend our Sixth Form Introduction Evening and Taster Day in the autumn term. - To apply, please complete a registration form and pay the £100 registration fee available on our website at: www.luckleyhouseschool.org/admissions/apply-for-a-place-at-luckley. - You will be asked to complete a Sixth Form planning sheet with details of subject choices and scholarship applications (Academic, Sport, Art, Drama and Music).
+Please note that if you apply after November then you will not be considered for any scholarship. - A reference request will be sent to your current school, which will include confirmation of your predicted GCSE grades. - You will be invited to attend an interview with the Head of Sixth Form to discuss your options. - You will receive a letter of conditional offer if a place is available, subject to references.

-Please email your final GCSE results to the Head of Sixth Form in August (Richard.Battrick@ luckleyhouseschool.org).
 Your offer of a place will be confirmed on receipt of satisfactory references and GSCE results.

-You will then be required to complete and return a formal acceptance form and pay the £600 deposit (This will be refundable against the final term's fees).
+You will then be required to complete and return a formal acceptance form and pay the \pounds 1,000 deposit (This will be refundable against the final term's fees).